The first modern lottery in the

 For the first time, American lotteries could sell both Powerball and Mega Millions tickets, a landmark achievement in the industry.

-Lotteries begin to embrace the mobile world, as the Iowa Lottery and Scientific Games launch the industry's first iPhone® mobile app that checks tickets and creates electronic bet slip for use at retail.
+Lotteries begin to embrace the mobile world, as the Iowa Lottery and Scientific Games launch the industry's first iPhone® mobile app that checks tickets and creates electronic bet slips for use at retail.

 Scientific Games develops a Wheel of Fortune® linked instant game with the industry's first tie-in to a Facebook social game.